Fahad-Iqbal/Flashnote-Fullstack-Project/README.md

 # FlashNote-csfs1000
- A note-taking app with flashcard functionality
+ Flashnote is a note-taking app with flashcard functionality.
+It makes the learning of memory intensive subjects easier.
+Users of the app can make notes and then test themselves on certain notes that they have turned into flash cards.

 ## User Stories